Sagnik11October2004/Inviscid-Transonic-Flows-in-BH-Spacetime/README.md

 # Inviscid-Transonic-Flows-in-BH-Spacetime

-This repository contains my current project work on inviscid transonic accretion flows in black hole spacetimes, carried out under **Prof. Indranil Chattopadhyay, ARIES**.
+This repository contains my ongoing project work on inviscid transonic accretion flows in black hole spacetimes, carried out under **Prof. Indranil Chattopadhyay, ARIES**.

 The main focus of this project is the analytic and semi-analytic study of transonic flows: how accreting matter crosses sonic points, how the sonic point locations change with flow parameters such as specific energy and angular momentum, and how different flow topologies arise in different geometries and spacetimes.